The 2021 First Step Summer program will be virtual. Applications are due May 21, 2021.

 Preparing young women of color and/or Indigenous women for higher education, the First Step Summer Institute is a free and unique college immersion experience on our St. Paul campus.

-- Work and live with 25 other fun and energetic young women, all of whom are striving to go to college.
+- Work with 25 other fun and energetic young women, all of whom are striving to go to college.

 - Gain access to college professors and students who are willing to help you get to college.